pheus/netbox-aci-plugin/README.md

 This project has just started and provides a minimal set of ACI object features.
 It may contain bugs and it is missing features.
-At the current stage, the plugin should be used in testing environment only.
+At the current stage, the plugin should be used in a testing environment only.

 ## Release notes